WuodOdhis/ckbuilders/blog/anatomy-of-a-ckb-address.md

 But asking a user to copy-paste a multi-line rulebook every time they want to get paid is terrible UX.

-So, the CKB protocol takes that entire rulebook—the pointer to the program, the parameters, and your public key hash—compresses it, and encodes it into a single, error-resistant string of text.
+So, the CKB protocol takes that entire rulebook, the pointer to the program, the parameters, and your public key hash, compresses it, and encodes it into a single, error-resistant string of text.

 That compressed string is your address.